Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Methods

-\paragraph{Terminal Mortality Reward} A widely used baseline \cite{komorowski2018artificial,roggeveen2021transatlantic,luo2024reinforcement,tang2022leveraging,killian2020empirical} defines reward solely based on the terminal survival outcome.
+A widely used baseline \cite{komorowski2018artificial,roggeveen2021transatlantic,luo2024reinforcement,tang2022leveraging,killian2020empirical} defines reward solely based on terminal survival outcome.
 Specifically, rewards are zero at all intermediate time steps, with a terminal reward of $+R$ assigned to survivors and $-R$ assigned to non-survivors:

 where $R$ is a positive constant.
-This formulation directly optimizes survival but provides no intermediate feedback, leading to sparse rewards and challenging credit assignment.
+This formulation directly optimizes survival but provides no intermediate feedback, resulting in sparse rewards and challenging temporal credit assignment.